barchi24/PL4DC/README.md

 properties defined in ISO/IEC 25024.
 The library is composed of two main types of functions: primitives and cleaning methods.
-Both are focused on helping to improve (mainly) a data quality property (in the case of primitives it is indicated in their name); each primitive is named after the property related to it, and contains one or more cleaning methods.
+Both are focused on helping to improve (mainly) a data quality property (in the case of primitives it is indicated in their name), but they differ in that the primitives encapsulate one or more data cleansing methods, and it is the latter that contain all of the logic.

 ## Installation